jwillage/Trees/rmd/Setup/Setup.web.md

-Data is pulled from the NYC Street Tree Map site[^1].
+Data is pulled from the NYC Street Tree Map site<a href="#fn1" class="footnoteRef" id="fnref1"><sup>1</sup></a>.
 The call takes in diagonal points and creates an MBB using those points as the southwest and northeast corners.
 The coordinates below roughly describe a rectangle between the Manhattan bridge up to 8th and D. This is a reasonable area to start with while everything gets checked out and validated.

 ```r